openharmony/docs/en/application-dev/reference/apis/js-apis-file-picker.md

 ## PhotoViewPicker

 Provides APIs for selecting and saving images and videos.
+You are advised to use [PhotoViewPicker of PhotoAccessHelper](js-apis-photoAccessHelper.md) to select files.
 Before using the APIs of **PhotoViewPicker**, you need to create a **PhotoViewPicker** instance.

 **System capability**: SystemCapability.FileManagement.UserFileService